Brentwood, Pennsylvania: Library

 The library was founded in 1947 as a project of the Moore School P.T.A.
 Originally the library was in the basement of the Moore School.
-The library then moved to the Brentwood Borough building in the area currently occupied by the Brentwood EMS.
+The library then moved to the Brentwood Borough building in the area then occupied by the Brentwood EMS and later torn down sometime during 2024.
 On July 4, 1990, the library moved to the existing facility which was newly built with a main reading room, meeting rooms, and community room.